Set up push notifications

-To notify users of events that take place on a client app, you should set up notifications first.
+To notify users of events that take place on a client app, you should first set up notifications.
 The following steps in this page are written on the assumption that you have already registered the certificates and credentials of FCM and APNs to the Sendbird server via your dashboard or through Platform API requests.

 Note: Push notifications are only available in group channels.